A Streaming Sparse Cholesky Method for Derivative-Informed Gaussian Process Surrogates Within Digital Twin Applications: Introduction

-In this work, we develop and employ derivative-informed sparse Gaussian processes (GPs), which are particularly suited for DT applications.
-These models offer the dual advantages of high predictive accuracy and the ability to incorporate new data dynamically at minimal computational cost, making them well-suited for real-time updating.
+Our contribution herein is an engineered system that acts as a DT demonstrator, combining and extending derivative-informed surrogate modeling, dynamics updating, and modified sparse linear algebra solution technologies.
+Our interest in derivative-informed Gaussian processes (GPs) is sparked, in part, by recent advances in {\em in situ} automatic differentiation of finite element method (FEM) simulation fields \cite{VelasquezANMR25,NavarroVAMMR26,LogakannanABXZKMH26}.
+These FEM fields with their corresponding derivative information act directly or as proxies for the physical twin product \cite{Tao18062019,SunZZ24}.
+When this field and derivative information is available (e.g., from acquiring displacement, velocity, and acceleration data), either directly as part of on-board physical sensors or via these simulation science advances, we employ derivative-informed GPs constructed using a modified dynamic sparse Cholesky linear system solver to leverage the dual advantages of high predictive accuracy and the ability to incorporate new data dynamically at minimal computational cost.
 We present work that advances DT modeling by extending GP surrogates in three key directions.
-First, we incorporate derivative information into the GP formulation, enabling the surrogate to more effectively capture local sensitivities and improve predictive fidelity, particularly in high-dimensional and multi-physics contexts.
-Second, we generalize sparse Cholesky factorization methods to handle derivative-enhanced covariance structures, thereby preserving computational tractability even as model complexity increases.
+First, we incorporate derivative information into the GP formulation, up to and including fourth-order derivative information, enabling the surrogate to more effectively capture local sensitivities and improve predictive fidelity, particularly in high-dimensional and multi-physics contexts.
+Second, we utilize sparse Cholesky factorization methods to handle derivative-enhanced covariance structures, thereby preserving computational tractability even as model complexity increases.
+Prior studies, \cite{chen_sparse_2024, schafer_sparse_2021,chen_solving_2021,kang_correlation-based_2023}, have introduced related ideas to include derivatives within sparse Cholesky factorization.
+However, our contribution of an engineering system that serves as a DT demonstrator, combining various ideas and aligning them effectively in the DT system, is a meaningful step within the DT research community.
 This extension allows the surrogate to scale to large datasets while retaining the accuracy benefits of derivative augmentation.
 Finally, we develop a dynamic update algorithm tailored for the digital twin setting, in which new sensor data and operational measurements arrive sequentially.
 This algorithm ensures that the GP surrogate can be updated efficiently in real time without retraining from scratch, allowing the DT to evolve in tandem with its physical counterpart.
 Collectively, these contributions provide a principled and computationally efficient foundation for deploying adaptive, derivative-informed GP surrogates in digital twin applications, with particular relevance to aerospace and mechanical systems where both accuracy and scalability are critical.